celeritas-project/celeritas/doc/usage.rst

- rootBufferSize     Buffer size of output root file [bytes] writeSDHits        Write a ROOT output file with hits from the SDs stepDiagnostic     Collect the distribution of steps per Geant4 track stepDiagnosticBins Collect the distribution of steps per Geant4 track fieldType          Select the field type [rzmap|uniform] fieldFile          Filename of the rz-map loaded by RZMapFieldInput magFieldZ          Set Z-axis magnetic field strength (T)
+ rootBufferSize     Buffer size of output root file [bytes] writeSDHits        Write a ROOT output file with hits from the SDs stepDiagnostic     Collect the distribution of steps per Geant4 track stepDiagnosticBins Number of bins for the Geant4 step diagnostic fieldType          Select the field type [rzmap|uniform] fieldFile          Filename of the rz-map loaded by RZMapFieldInput magFieldZ          Set Z-axis magnetic field strength (T)